openimsdk/openim-sdk-core/README.md

 ## License

-[openim-sdk-core](https://github.com/OpenIMSDK/openim-sdk-core) is licensed under the Apache License, Version 2.0.
-See [LICENSE](https://github.com/OpenIMSDK/openim-sdk-core/tree/main/LICENSE) for the full license text.
+This software is licensed under a dual-license model:

+- The GNU Affero General Public License (AGPL), Version 3 or later; **OR**
+- Commercial license terms from OpenIMSDK.

+If you wish to use this software under commercial terms, please contact us at: contact@openim.io

+For more information, see: https://www.openim.io/en/licensing

 ## Thanks to our contributors!